 My work is an interdisciplinary study of the sediment dynamics in Galway Bay.
 It links aspects of physical oceanography, marine geophysics, sedimentology and benthic ecology in the shallow water environment.
 Multibeam and LiDAR data from the INFOMAR national seabed mapping programme are being used as part of coupled hydrodynamic-wave-sediment transport models to increase understanding of the oceanographic forcing factors driving maerl habitat distribution.
 Experimental work to determine the fundamental physical properties of maerl has been carried out and integrated with the results of the modelling work by modelling the mobility of the seabed.
 The thesis leads on to consider the wider implications of seabed mobility modelling for habitat studies and conservation management.

-UPDATE: I have now successfully finished my PhD project and will continue blogging as long as possible.
-An abstract of this work can be found here with the full thesis available after two years.
+UPDATE: I have now successfully finished my PhD project post-doctoral research and will continue blogging as long as possible.
+An abstract of this work can be found here with the full thesis available here.